Connect with us

 The Plunge Daily

-Need for robust policy framework for promotion of e-sports sector: AIGF
+Robust policy framework for promotion of eSports, iGaming: AIGF

 Business

-E-sports and e-gaming, under the umbrella of the digital economy, are going to play an important role in the Indian economy, the industry body said in a statement.
-Quoting a recent study, it said the Indian gaming market is poised to reach USD 6-7 billion in value by 2025 from USD 1.8 billion at present.
+eSports and iGaming, under the umbrella of the digital economy, are set to play a significant role in the Indian economy, the industry body stated in a press release.
+According to a recent study, the Indian gaming market is poised to reach USD 6-7 billion in value by 2025, up from its current value of USD 1.8 billion.

-A push by state governments will act as a catalyst for the growth and development of this nascent sector, the federation said, adding states need to take a proactive approach by framing appropriate guidelines in this regard as some of the High Courts have struck down the move to ban online gaming.
+A push by state governments will act as a catalyst for the growth and development of this nascent sector, the federation said, adding that states need to take a proactive approach by framing appropriate guidelines in this regard, as some high courts have struck down the move to ban online gaming.

-Not just in India, it said, the popularity of e-sports and its players are gaining recognition internationally.
-For the first time, the upcoming Asian Games in September 2022, e-Sports will be an official medal category as one of the 37 sports to be played at the mega international event, the industry body said.
+Not just in India, it said, the popularity of eSports and its players is gaining recognition internationally.
+For the first time, eSports will be an official medal category at the upcoming Asian Games in September 2022, joining 37 other sports to be played at the mega international event, the industry body said.

-Now with the judgement of Karnataka High Court bringing more clarity, a boost from several states and a renewed focus on e-gaming, things definitely look far better on multiple fronts – promoting e-gaming, e-sports, creating jobs, boosting startups and accelerating innovation, among others, it noted.
+Now, with the judgment of the Karnataka High Court bringing more clarity, a boost from several states, and a renewed focus on e-gaming, things definitely look far better on multiple fronts – promoting e-gaming, eSports, creating jobs, boosting startups, and accelerating innovation, among others, it noted.

 1. Pingback: Sebi amends rules governing alternative investment funds